efficomp/Celestine/README.md

 supervised classifiers have been developed: K-NN, SVM, Naive Bayes, Random Forest, and a Convolutional Neural Network (CNN).

-This software gives great versatility since its use is not restricted to a specific type of signals, but any type classification problem can be solved as long as the datasets have the proper format.
+This software gives great versatility since its use is not restricted to a specific type of datasets, but any type classification problem can be solved as long as they have the proper format.

 ## Requirements